shimmercat/mousebox/README.md

 Mousebox will automatically sets up a fake local Certification Authority suitable for development, if none exists already, leaving the CA certificate at

      /home/yourusername/.config/mousebox/mousebox_ca_root_xxxxxx.pem

-You then need install this unique CA certificate in your browser(s), something you need to do only once no matter how many projects you use mousebox for.
+You then need to install this unique CA certificate in your browser(s), this is needed only once per user.

-The other thing that mousebox will do is to create a  leaf certificate signed by the CA in the folder "\_priv/cert.pem" in your project root directory, with private key in "\_priv/privkey.pem".
+The second thing that mousebox will do is to create a leaf certificate signed by the CA in the folder "\_priv/cert.pem" in your project root directory, with private key in "\_priv/privkey.pem".
 The created certificate will be valid for all the domains that you entered in your mouseboxf file.